 There’s so much information out there, I don’t know who to trust!

 Don’t worry.
-I’ll give you the answers to all your creatine questions that you’ve been searching for, as well as the science backed evidence.
+Here are all the answers to all your creatine-based questions that you’ve been searching for, as well as the science-backed evidence.

 How Does Creatine Work?

 Once taken, creatine is stored in your muscles in the form of energy.